 The half-hourly charge is to tempt people in – but be careful as they usually will give you the half-hourly price but not saying it's a minimum 1-hour charge, which catches a lot of people out.

-Where possible, you would be better of using a plumber with a fixed price guarantee.
+Where possible, you would be better off using a plumber with a fixed price guarantee.

-As an example, a company such as Localplumber-UK only charges fixed price repairs, but they only work in the Essex area covering work from small plumbing repairs in Essex and emergency plumber Essex
+As an example, a company such as Localplumber-UK only charges fixed price repairs, but they only work in the Essex area covering work from small plumbing repairs in Essex and emergency plumbers in Essex

 - Bathroom installer

 - Gas and boiler servicing